iGoodie/RuntimeGoodies/README.md

 # Getting Started

 1. Create a POJO (ConfiGoodie) to represent the external config file.
-(In this example, external file is a JSON one)
+(In this example, external file is in JSON format)

 ```java
 public class ServerConfig extends JsonConfiGoodie {